hathibelagal-dev/instantpolyglot/docs/eng/Kurdish.md

    Formal language tends to use more loanwords from Persian or Arabic, while colloquial speech may prefer native Kurdish words or Turkish loanwords.

 3. Grammar:
    Colloquial speech may simplify some grammatical constructions.
-For example, in Sorani, the present perfect tense marker "-ûe" is often omitted in casual speech:
+For example, in Sorani, the present perfect tense marker “-ûe” is often omitted in casual speech:
    Formal: **min xwardûe** (I have eaten)
    Colloquial: **min xwardû**